 "Clark, Lois, and Jimmy attend a ventriloquist act that goes wrong when the dummy appears to talk by itself.
 Upon further investigation, they link what the dummy appears to have said to a series of armored car hijackings."

-On this day in 1952, TV's Tales Of Tomorrow aired "Substance 'X.'" This served as the seventh episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1952 (in the U.S.), TV's Tales Of Tomorrow aired "Substance 'X.'" This served as the seventh episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "A young woman goes to her hometown at the behest of a food conglomerate.
 Her assignment is to discover what the people of the community are using for food after their only food outlet closes.
 She discovers a scientist who has developed a food substitute called 'Substance X'.
 Anyone who diets on Substance X is unable to eat normal food from that time on."